 The Finnish tobacco legislation considering the composition of tobacco products, quality control, import, sale and advertising restrictions is based on EU regulation.

 The new Tobacco Directive entered into force 19.5.2014.

 - Directive 2014/40/EU of the European Parliament and of the council on the approximation of the laws, regulations and administrative provisions of the Member States concerning the manufacture, presentation and sale of tobacco and related products and repealing Directive 2001/37/EC

 Framework Convention on Tobacco Control (FCTC)

-Finland ratified the WHO's FCTC in December 2004, which by July 2014 had 179 member countries.
+Finland ratified the WHO's FCTC in December 2004.
 The Framework Convention is used in Finland to guide the course of tobacco control.